akeneo/pim-docs/cookbook/import_export/product-import.rst

 We use a dedicated step to be sure that all valid products have already been saved when we link them.

-The purpose of this step it to read input file, to transform lines to product association objects, to validate and save them in the PIM.
+The purpose of this step is to read input file, to transform lines to product association objects, to validate and save them in the PIM.

 This step is a default step, an ``Akeneo\Bundle\BatchBundle\Step\ItemStep`` is instanciated and injected.